MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 Model space
 ---------------------

-By default the :class:`~OpsGrillage` object creates a 2-D grillage model that exist in the 3-D model space.
+By default the :class:`~ospgrillage.osp_grillage.OpsGrillage` object creates a 2-D grillage model that exist in the 3-D model space.
 The model has 6 degrees-of-freedom at each nodes.
 The grillage model plane lies in the x-z plane of the coordinate system.
 For a 2-D model space, the model plane is the x-y plane.